slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Faults are thick where love is thin."
 -- vox populi*

+> *"Never allow someone to be your priority while allowing yourself to be their option."
+-- Mark Twain [1835]*

 > *"Never waste your time trying to explain who you are to people who are committed to misunderstanding you."
 -- Dream Hampton [1971]*